system76/tech-docs/src/models/thelio-major-b2/repairs.md

   - 8 Thumbscrews (Phillips/Crosshead) in the Top Case.
   - 4 Thumbscrews (Phillips/Crosshead) per Drive.

 To add a 2.5-inch drive, you’ll need 4 screws to secure the drive in place.
-We’ve provided screws for you on the chassis because we know just how easy they are to lose.
+Extra screws are provided on the chassis for convenience.

 1. Follow the steps to Remove the Top case.
 2. You may want to remove the washer out of the provided bar-bracket.
-Do so by simply pushing up from underneath the bracket until the washer pops out.
+Do so by pushing up from underneath the bracket until the washer pops out.
-3. Next, simply slide each screw along the bar-bracket to the opening and remove the screw.
+3. Next, slide each screw along the bar-bracket to the opening and remove the screw.
 4. Screw these four thumbscrews into the holes at the corners of the drive to keep it securely fastened in the drive cage.
 5. Before inserting the drive into the drive cage, line up the connectors on the drive with the connectors in the drive cage.
 6. Then, line up the inside of the grommet with the prongs on the drive cage, and insert the drive until it locks into place.